ski629/ski629.github.io/_posts/2025-09-03-no-fiesta-no-siesta.md

 {% include figure popup=true image_path="/assets/images/2025-09-03-no-fiesta-no-siesta/god.jpeg" caption="The finger of god, and the ledge of indignity." %}
 {% include figure popup=true image_path="/assets/images/2025-09-03-no-fiesta-no-siesta/crawling.jpg" caption="Who needs dignity when you have choss." %}

 A new chapter in our day started.
-Gone were the endless cycles of
+Gone were the endless cycles of:

 *“Climb the **loose ridge**.
 When it gets hard, sneak **left**.”*

-In its place, we found endless cycles of
+In its place, we found endless cycles of:

 *“Climb the **wet chimney**.
 When it gets hard, sneak **right**.”*